Undesirable Biases in NLP: Addressing Challenges of Measurement: Related Work

+Few works have, like us, proposed comprehensive frameworks for assessing the construct validity and/or reliability of bias measures.
+However, some noteworthy works apply many of the same concepts when evaluating bias measures.
+For instance, there are good examples of the types of reliability evaluations that we advocate for in Section \ref{sec:assess_reliability}, with extensive evaluations of the reliability of various static word embedding bias measures \shortcite<see e.g.,>{antoniak2021bad,du_assessing_2021,zhang_robustness_2020}.
+More recently, \shortciteauthor{bommasani2022trustworthy}~\citeyear{bommasani2022trustworthy} have applied the framework proposed by \shortciteauthor{jacobs_measurement_2021} \citeyear{jacobs_measurement_2021} for evaluating both the construct validity and reliability of several word embeddings bias measures.

+Other noteworthy examples of attempts at ``translating'' psychometric concepts to the NLP context are the works by \shortciteauthor{abbasi2021}~\citeyear{abbasi2021} and \shortciteauthor{fang_evaluating_2022}~\citeyear{fang_evaluating_2022}.
+They provide a comprehensive discussion of how to operationalize the constructs of interest and strategies for validating these measures.
+However, these two works focus on validating word embedding models for measuring constructs in human-written texts rather than on validating measures to assess a model's internal bias.

-In the related field of algorithmic fairness, some works have made explicit the distinction between construct and operationalizations \shortcite<e.g.,>{friedler_impossibility_2021,jacobs_measurement_2021}.
+In the related field of algorithmic fairness, other works have emphasized the importance of making a distinction between constructs and their operationalizations \shortcite<e.g.,>{friedler_impossibility_2021,jacobs_measurement_2021}.
 Perhaps closest to our work, is the one of \shortciteauthor{jacobs_measurement_2021} \citeyear{jacobs_measurement_2021}, who, similar to our paper, introduce key concepts from psychometrics, including a discussion of types of reliability and construct validity that could be relevant for computational scientists.
-However, their focus on measuring fairness in algorithmic decision-making differs from our focus on measuring model bias --- a related, but different construct with other measurement tools.
+However, their focus on measuring fairness in algorithmic decision-making differs from our focus on measuring model bias.
 As a result, we discuss different methodologies, open questions, and arrive at other recommendations.

+To sum up, there is presently a lot of activity on the general topic of the paper, and during the time we have been working on the manuscript many publications came out that addressed very similar issues and worked towards comparable goals.
+What distinguishes our work from these related efforts is (i) the generality with which the application of the validity and reliability to NLP bias measures is discussed, and (ii) the extent to which background from psychometrics is supplied.